Cost Basis Reporting

 Cost Basis Legislation

-Due to cost basis legislation that went into effect on January 1, 2011, Raymond James – along with all broker/dealers, banks, custodians and transfer agents – have been required to record and report more detailed information on securities sales to the IRS.
+Due to cost basis legislation that went into effect on January 1, 2011, Raymond James – along with all broker/dealers, banks, custodians and transfer agents – is required to record and report more detailed information on securities sales to the IRS.
 The below materials were created to help you understand the components and impact of each phase of legislation.

 What is covered under the regulation?